Dehumanization: Causes and facilitating factors

 Dehumanized perception occurs when a subject experiences low frequencies of activation within their social cognition neural network.
 This includes areas of neural networking such as the superior temporal sulcus (STS) and the medial prefrontal cortex (mPFC).
 A 2001 study by psychologists Chris and Uta Frith suggests that the criticality of social interaction within a neural network has tendencies for subjects to dehumanize those seen as disgust-inducing, leading to social disengagement.
 Tasks involving social cognition typically activate the neural network responsible for subjective projections of disgust-inducing perceptions and patterns of dehumanization.
 "Besides manipulations of target persons, manipulations of social goals validate this prediction: Inferring preference, a mental-state inference, significantly increases mPFC and STS activity to these otherwise dehumanized targets."
-A 2007 study by Harris, McClure, van den Bos, Cohen and Fiske suggests that a person's choice to dehumanize another person is due to decreased neural activity towards the projected target.
+A 2007 study by Harris, McClure, van den Bos, Cohen, and Fiske suggests that a person's choice to dehumanize another person is due to decreased neural activity towards the projected target.
 This decreased neural activity is identified as low medial prefrontal cortex activation, which is associated with perceiving social information.

-While social distance from the outgroup target is a necessary condition for dehumanization, some research suggests that this alone is insufficient.
+While social distance from the out-group target is a necessary condition for dehumanization, some research suggests that this alone is insufficient.
 Psychological research has identified high status, power, and social connection as additional factors.
-Members of high-status groups more often associate humanity with the ingroup than the outgroup, while members of low-status groups exhibit no differences in associations with humanity.
+Members of high-status groups more often associate humanity with the in-group than the out-group, while members of low-status groups exhibit no differences in associations with humanity.
 Thus, having a high status makes one more likely to dehumanize others.
 Low-status groups are more associated with human nature traits (e.g., warmth, emotionalism) than uniquely human characteristics, implying that they are closer to animals than humans because these traits are typical of humans but can be seen in other species.
 In addition, another line of work found that individuals in a position of power were more likely to objectify their subordinates, treating them as a means to one's end rather than focusing on their essentially human qualities.
 Finally, social connection—thinking about a close other or being in the actual presence of a close other—enables dehumanization by reducing the attribution of human mental states, increasing support for treating targets like animals, and increasing willingness to endorse harsh interrogation tactics.
 This is counterintuitive because social connection has documented personal health and well-being benefits but appears to impair intergroup relations.

-Neuroimaging studies have discovered that the medial prefrontal cortex—a brain region distinctively involved in attributing mental states to others—shows diminished activation to extremely dehumanized targets (i.e., those rated, according to the stereotype content model, as low-warmth and low-competence, such as drug addicts or homeless people).
+Neuroimaging studies have discovered that the medial prefrontal cortex—a brain region distinctively involved in attributing mental states to others—shows diminished activation to extremely dehumanized targets (i.e., those rated, according to the stereotype content model, as low-warmth and low-competence, such as drug addicts or unhoused people).